Les Misérables (1958 film)

 Les Misérables is a 1958 film adaptation of the 1862 Victor Hugo novel.
-Written by Michel Audiard and René Barjavel, the film was directed by Jean-Paul Le Chanois and stars Jean Gabin as Jean Valjean.
+Written by René Barjavel, the film was directed by Jean-Paul Le Chanois and stars Jean Gabin as Jean Valjean.

 Adaptation

 The bishop's background is briefly sketched rather than detailed as in the novel.
 Javert is a young boy, the son of a guard in the Toulon prison, when he sees Valjean as a convict.
 Fantine's body, instead of being thrown into a public grave unceremoniously after Javert arrested Jean Valjean, was still in her deathbed after Jean Valjean escaped jail, and he pays Sister Simplice to bury her properly.
+In a flashback to Mr. Thénardier's looting of valuables from the corpses of dead soldiers at the Battle of Waterloo and inadvertent rescue of Baron Pontmercy, he was an opportunistic deserter from within Napoleon's Grande Armée rather than a thief outside the ranks who completely fabricated his military service record after the war to cover up his looting, and Mrs. Thénardier was also present at Waterloo serving as a cantinière.
 Javert comes to arrest Jean Valjean when he is in the house of Thénardier intending to take Cosette with him.
 Sister Simplice admits Valjean and Cosette to the convent instead of Father Fauchevent.
 Thénardier, in disguise, meets Marius and proves to him with the help of newspaper clippings that he is completely mistaken about Valjean's criminal past.